 [A full-course (Y) counts as two half-courses.]
 If a student has already taken any of these courses at the graduate level, they may petition the Associate Chair for Graduate Studies to have other courses substituted.

 Faculty in each comprehensive area provide a reading list updated on a yearly basis.
-Reading lists are prepared and available for the eight core areas of specialization in the department (Sociology of Crime and Law; Sociology of Culture; Gender; Health & Mental Health; Immigration and Ethnicity; Political Sociology; Social Networks; and Work, Stratification and Markets) as well as theory and qualitative and quantitative methods.
+Reading lists are prepared and available for the eight core areas of specialization in the department (Sociology of Crime and Law; Sociology of Culture; Gender; Health & Mental Health; Immigration and Ethnicity; Political Sociology; Social Networks; and Work, Stratification and Markets) as well as theory, qualitative methods, and computational and quantitative methods.
 Area committees appoint three committee members to serve as the examining committee for a given year.
 Areas listed above without lists (Social Policy, Life Course & Aging, Urban Sociology and Social Demography) will have lists created on an adhoc basis when a student wishes to take an exam in this area.
 Students should notify the graduate director at least six months prior to the start of studying for the exams, so committees may be struck.

 Browse the Comprehensive Exam page to see current committees, reading lists and details of our comprehensive exam policy.